 Risk of Bias and Certainty of Evidence

-Cochrane risk of bias tools for randomized clinical trials (RCTs) and Observational Studies and modified domains were used in assessing confounding bias, selection bias, and misclassification bias .
-The certainty of evidence was assessed using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach .
+Risk of bias was assessed using the Cochrane Risk of Bias Tool for RCTs and the Risk of Bias Instrument for Non-randomized Studies – of Interventions (ROBINS-I) [9, 10].
+The certainty of evidence was assessed using the GRADE approach .
 Within GRADE, the body of evidence across each outcome is assessed for domains that may reduce or increase one’s certainty in the evidence.
 Factors that may reduce one’s certainty include risk of bias (study limitations), inconsistency (unexplained heterogeneity across study findings), indirectness (applicability or generalizability to the research question), imprecision (the confidence in the estimate of an effect to support a particular decision) or publication bias (selective publication of studies).
 One’s certainty in the evidence may be strengthened if the following considerations are present: large or very large magnitude of effect, evidence of a dose-response gradient, or opposing residual confounding.
 GRADE summary of findings tables were developed in GRADEpro Guideline Development Tool .

 Evidence to Recommendations